 WSP has been appointed to undertake the necessary geotechnical impact assessment studies.
 The objective of the desktop study is to perform a high-level assessment of the environmental impacts of the proposed WEF on the geotechnical conditions on and around the site.
-This report details the findings of the geotechnical desktop study undertaken for the Kromhof WEF and electrical grid infrastructure including the substation and the overhead lines.

 The Kromhof WEF (Figure 1-1) will have a proposed export capacity of up to 300MW and the grid connection will be a 132kV connection.